 That’s the good news, and weirdly, it’s also the bad news.
 Mounting scientific evidence suggests that children need boredom to function at their highest levels: to develop creativity, awaken curiosity and spur resourcefulness.

 Think about it.
 Innovation, originality, self-regulation and the capacity for critical reflection (a.k.a. thinking), all spring from our capacity to sit with ourselves and stare blankly into space, not screens: to daydream, ear-bud free.

-No wonder imaging studies of ‘bored’ brains reveal such high levels of subliminal activity, or that researchers increasingly believe that boredom is to the mind what sleep is to the body: a complex, restorative state in which information is synthesized and new connections wired.
+No wonder imaging studies of ‘bored’ brains reveal such high levels of subliminal activity.
+Or that researchers increasingly believe that boredom is to the mind what sleep is to the body: a complex, restorative state in which information is synthesised and new connections wired.

-Here’s an irony for you: have you ever noticed that the more ‘boredom busters’ you supply, the lower your child’s threshold seems to go?
+Here’s irony for you.
+Have you ever noticed that the more ‘boredom busters’ you supply, the lower your child’s threshold seems to go?

 It’s like a boredom arms race.
 As stockpiles of gadgetry, toys, lessons and equipment mount up, so does the threat of annihilation.

 It’s not just your kid; it’s all of us.
 That’s how boredom works.